narvee09/Client-Creation-VM-/README.md

 <h3>Connect to internal network</h3>                                                        (c16)
- Click on start and search for "run" and type in "cmd" to open the command prompt            (c17,c18) in command prompt type in "ipconfig"                                                         (c19)
+ Click on start and search for "run" and type in "cmd" to open the command prompt            (c17,c18) in command prompt type in "ipconfig"                                                         (c19) confirm NAT is working by pinging a website.                                                 (c20)

+<h3>Add client to the Domain</h3>
+Right click on start > system > then scroll down and click on "rename this PC (advanced)"    (c21) input admin credentials, the client will restart (c22, dc58)